lorenzodallamico/G-DynaDist/README.md

 # G-DynaDist

 These are the codes related to the paper
-* Dall'Amico, Barrat, Cattuto - *G-DynaDist: a distance for dynamic graphs*
+* Dall'Amico, Barrat, Cattuto - *An embedding-based distance for temporal graphs*

 These codes implement our definition of distance between temporal graphs and can be used to reproduce the results in the related paper.